joker-jonesy/Advanced-Website-Design-Class-Example/README.md

 3. Item 3

 ### Code Style
-If you need to write out code, use `<h1>The carrot</h1>` like "``"
+If you need to write out code, use `<h1>The carrot</h1>`.
+Do this by carrot, enter the text, then a closing carrot.

 A more advanced version of this is calling the specific language.
-For exmaple.
+For example.
  ``` CSS
  .someClass {
   color: red;